Search Efficient Binary Network Embedding: Experiments

 \subsection{Experiments on Parameter Sensitivity}

-We also perform a case study on BlogCatalog and Flickr to investigate the sensitivity of BinaryNE regarding to three important parameters: the number of iterations, the dimension of learned embeddings $d$, and the window size $t$ used for collecting node context pairs.
+Lastly, we perform a case study on BlogCatalog and Flickr to investigate the sensitivity of BinaryNE to three important parameters: the number of iterations, the dimension of learned embeddings $d$, and the window size $t$ used for collecting node context pairs.
 We take turns to fix any two parameters and study the effect of the remaining parameter on the search performance measured by precision@500.
 Fig.~\ref{fig:para} shows the performance of BinaryNE with respect to varying parameters.
 As the number of iterations increases, the performance of BinaryNE gradually increases and then declines slightly.
-This indicates that, in general, more iterations would be helpful for BinaryNE to find the local minimal solution, but excessive iterations tend to make the model parameters deviate from the local minima.
-When the embedding dimension $d$ increases, the performance of BinaryNE increases and stabilizes later.
+This indicates that, in general, more iterations would be helpful for BinaryNE to find the local minimal solution, but excessive iterations tend to make the model parameters deviate from the local minima. \dk{However, to guarantee good performance, the number of iterations should scale linearly to the network scale.
+In practice, the number of iterations should be set to $500\sim1000$ times the sum of the number of edges and the number of node-attribute occurrence times.} When the embedding dimension $d$ increases, the performance of BinaryNE increases and stabilizes later.
 This shows that, embeddings with higher dimensions provide more information to measure node similarity.
 Interestingly, when the window size $t$ increases from 2 to 16, the search precision drops slightly.
 This is probably because a larger window size imports broader contextual structure, but may introduce more noise to measure node similarity.